What is the Federal Reserve?

 The Fed influences the American economy in many ways.
 But the one most consumers pay close attention to is the Fed’s setting of interest rates.

 When the Fed raises or lowers interest rates, things like business loans and credit cards are directly affected.
 And things like mortgage loans are indirectly affected.

 That means tens of thousands of borrower dollars hang in the balance when the FOMC meets, as it does this week.Find and lock a low mortgage rate today

 Per its charter, the Federal Reserve has two explicit (and related) goals.

 The first goal of “the Fed” is to foster maximum employment within the U.S. economy.

 In economic terms, “maximum employment” is when all labor resources within the economy are being used in the most efficient manner possible.

 In plain English, it means that everyone who wants a job can find work with suitable pay.
-It does not mean that the unemployment rate is zero because, in any economy, there will be people who are in-between jobs or whom are voluntary out-of-work.
+It does not mean that the unemployment rate is zero because, in any economy, there will be people who are or who are voluntary out-of-work.

 The Fed’s second goal is to seek price stability within the economy.

 “Price stability” is measured with inflation, which is the rate at which things change cost.